On Absolute Equivalence and Linearization I: Introduction

 Cartan realized that a key to answering Hilbert's question was to understand when one can establish a one-to-one correspondence between the solutions of two differential systems $\mathcal{E}_1$ and $\mathcal{E}_2$; and he called $\mathcal{E}_1$ and $\mathcal{E}_2$ ``absolutely equivalent" if a particular kind of such correspondence exists.

 Furthermore, the differential systems that enter Hilbert's question are special cases of \emph{rank-$n$ Pfaffian systems in $n+2$ variables with a degree $1$ independence condition}\footnote{We will call such a Pfaffian system a \emph{system of corank $2$}.}.
 Given such a Pfaffian system $I$, one can compute its successive \emph{derived systems} $I^{(k)}$.
 The integers $r_k:=\rank\(I^{(k)}/I^{(k+1)}\)$ are important invariants of $I$ under diffeomorphisms.
 Only two cases can occur: either $r_k\le 1$ for all $k$, in which case $I$ is said to have \emph{class $0$}; or $r_\ell = 2$ for the first time for some $\ell$ ($\ell\ge 1$), in which case $I$ is said to have \emph{class $\rank(I^{(\ell)})$}.
+(See \cite{gardner67} for details.)
 In the latter case, Cartan called $I^{(\ell-1)}$ the \emph{normal system} of $I$.
-Furthermore, he proved the following theorem. \begin{theorem} \cite{Cartan14} Two systems $I$, $\bar I$ of corank $2$ are absolutely equivalent if and only if the following two conditions hold \begin{enumerate}[\bf i.] \item{$I$ and $\bar I$ have the same class;} \item{when both systems have class $0$, the infinite derived systems satisfy $\rank(I^{(\infty)}) = \rank(\bar I^{(\infty)}) $; when both systems have the same positive class, the corresponding normal systems $I^{(\ell-1)}$ and $\bar I^{(\bar \ell - 1)}$ can be transformed into each other by a change of variables.} \end{enumerate} \end{theorem} In terms of these, $I$ satisfies Hilbert's condition precisely when $I$ is absolutely equivalent to the Pfaffian system generated by a single $1$-form
+Furthermore, he proved the following theorem. \begin{theorem} \cite{Cartan14} Two systems $I$, $\bar I$ of corank $2$ are absolutely equivalent if and only if the following two conditions hold \begin{enumerate}[\bf i.] \item{$I$ and $\bar I$ have the same class;} \item{when both systems have class $0$, the terminal derived systems $I^{(\infty)}$, $\bar I^{(\infty)}$ satisfy $\rank(I^{(\infty)}) = \rank(\bar I^{(\infty)}) $; when both systems have the same positive class, the corresponding normal systems $I^{(\ell-1)}$ and $\bar I^{(\bar \ell - 1)}$ can be transformed into each other by a diffeomorphism between their underlying manifolds.} \end{enumerate} \end{theorem} In terms of these, $I$ satisfies Hilbert's condition precisely when $I$ is absolutely equivalent to the Pfaffian system generated by a single $1$-form

 which holds if and only if $I$ has class $0$ and $I^{(\infty)} = 0$.
 That the Pfaffian system corresponding to \eqref{HilbertCartanEq} does not satisfy this condition can be checked simply by computing derived systems.